 - Family and domestic violence

-- Personal illness of parent (s) or caretakers
+- Personal physical or mental illness of parent (s), caretakers or the child

 - Neglect and abuse of the child

 - One or both parents in prison